MuziZim/Getting-and-cleaning-data/README.md

 # Getting-and-cleaning-data
 Final assignment for Coursera course

 The steps discussed below are the ones followed to create the tidy dataset.
 The name of the tidy dataset is third_step - use this should you wish to save it in a specific, separate file.
+The name of the separate file to be created with all the means is the new_set file.

 Steps outlined below:
 --------------------------------------------------